Context tree selection and linguistic rhythm retrieval from written texts: Linguistic case study

+For each data set we first identify the set of champion trees for each number of degrees of freedom obtained from the sample, as explained in Section \ref{secsmc}.
+We then apply our SMC procedure, as explained in Section \ref{secalgo}.

+To implement the SMC procedure, for each data set we choose two different sample sizes.
+The first one, $n_1$, corresponds to $30\%$ of the size of the sample.
+The second one, $n_2$, corresponds to $90\%$ of the size of the sample.
+For each sample size, we resample $B = 200$ times.

-To implement the bootstrap procedure we choose R=3, $n_1 = 10,000$, $n_2 = 40,000$ and $n_3 = 70,000$ and $B = 250$.
-To resample, we take advantage of a striking feature which is present in all the champion trees.
-The symbol 4 appears as a renewal point, that is, $p^*(\cdot|w4u) = p^*(\cdot|w4)$ for any finite sequence $w$.
-Therefore, we use the independent blocks between two consecutive symbols 4's to perform the usual Efron's independent with replacement bootstrap procedure.
+To resample, we take advantage of a striking feature which is present in all the champion trees, namely, the fact that the symbol 4 either is a context by itself or appears as the final symbol of a context, as it can be seen in Tables \ref{BPchampions} and \ref{EPchampions}.
+In other terms, the successive occurrences of the symbol 4 are renewal points of the chain.
+Therefore, the blocks between consecutive occurrences of the symbol 4 are independent.

+We use these independent blocks to perform the usual Efron's bootstrap procedure with replacement for independent random elements [for a description of different bootstrap resampling methods see \citet{EfrTib93}].
 The final resample of size $n_j$ is obtained by the concatenation of the successively chosen independent blocks truncated at size $n_j$.

-A software written in C was developed to implement both the identification of the champion trees and the bootstrap procedure.
-This software is available upon request.

-According to the smallest maximizer criterion we compared the ratio of the log-likelihood and the sample size for the resamples.
-Figures \ref{fig:fsp1} and \ref{fig:pub1} show some of the corresponding boxplots as well as the observed value for the whole sample (solid line).
-We can see clearly a change of regime in the tree with 15 leaves for BP and 18 leaves for EP corresponding to trees shown in Figures \ref{fig:treesBP} and \ref{fig:treesEP}.
+The Perl script ``G4L.pl'' was developed to implement the SMC procedure.
+This script was included in the directory ``SCRIPTS,'' which is part of the supplementary material [\citet{Galetal}] attached to this paper in the AOAS web site.

+The results are presented in the following figures and tables.
+Tables \ref{BPchampions} and~\ref{EPchampions} show the eight first champion trees for Brazilian and European Portuguese, respectively.
+The smallest maximizer champion tree for each language appears in boldface.
+Successive branchings producing the successive champion trees in BP and EP are presented in Tables \ref{BPbranching} and \ref{EPbranching}, respectively.
+Figure \ref{figloglikBPEP} presents the log-likelihood corresponding to each champion tree for BP and EP according to the number of leaves.
+Finally, the selected trees for BP and EP are presented in Figure \ref{figchampionBPEP} and the corresponding families of transition probabilities are presented in Table~\ref{tabletreesBP}.

 Besides discriminating EP and BP, the selected trees have properties which are linguistically interpretable.
-First, in both trees, 4 is a context.
-This is expected on linguistic grounds since both in syntax and in phonology, the sentence is the higher domain.
+First, 4 is a context or the ending~sym\-bol of a context, not only in the two selected trees, but actually in all the champion trees.
+This is a welcome result on linguistic grounds since it is reasonable to think that the successive sentences in a text are rhythmically, as well as syntactically, independent.